Dutch Women's Volleyball League: Competition formula

 The 2021/22 League A championship consisted of a preliminary stage and a playoff.
 At the preliminary stage, the participating teams plays in a regular home and away tournament.
-The top 8 advanced to the playoffs.
+The top 8 teams advance to the playoffs.

 13 teams played in League A in 2021/22: Talenttim-Papendal (Arnhem), Slieedrecht Sport (Sliedrecht), Apollo 8 (Borne), Regio-Zwolle (Zwolle), Sneek, Boleans (Utrecht), Laudamme (Capelle aan den IJssel), Pelpus (Meyel), Draisma-Dynamo (Apeldoorn), ARBO (Rotterdam), Airsped-Twente (Almelo), Voltena (Werkendam), Lammerink-Set-Ap'65 (Otmarsum).
 The championship title was won by Sliedrecht Sport for the Eight times in their history, beating up Apollo 8 in a final series 2-0 (3:0, 3:1).
 3rd place went to "Regio Zwolle".